 6. Embedded banking

 Embedded banking isn't just another term for embedded finance.
-There are also instances of companies offering banking services designed to replace the checking or savings accounts provided by traditional financial institutions.
+There are also instances of companies offering banking services designed to replace traditional financial institutions' checking or savings accounts.
 Embedded banking examples include the debit card from Lyft, which lets drivers instantly get paid by the ride-share company.
 Drivers can also set up a separate savings account through the program.

 Shopify offers a similar embedded banking use case for businesses.
-The goal of Shopify's banking feature is to encourage small business owners to set up a separate bank account for their company rather than use their checking and savings accounts.
+Shopify's banking feature aims to encourage small business owners to set up a separate bank account for their company rather than use their checking and savings accounts.

-The development of embedded finance makes the market more democratic.
-The client gets access to the service at the moment when he needs it, and it is much more convenient than going to the website of the financial institution.
-Digital payments, loans, insurance can be offered depending on the need, which increases conversions for companies.
+The SaaS development of embedded finance makes the market more democratic.
+The client gets access to the service when he needs it, and it is much more convenient than going to the financial institution's website.
+Digital payments, loans, and insurance can be offered depending on the need, increasing company conversions.
 Financial product providers, in turn, gain access to new audiences.
 In addition, the cost of the product itself is reduced.
 All this will allow us to rethink the essence and principles of providing financial services.
 But realizing these new capabilities will require a change in operating models.
 Financial institutions need to understand how they fit into other ecosystems, platforms, and the changing daily lives of customers.

-If you are up to use embedded finance in your project, out team is always ready to assist and implement your ideas as fast as possible!
+If you are up to using embedded finance in your project, our dedicated development team is always ready to assist and implement your ideas as fast as possible!